Code-Institute-Submissions/user-centric-frontend-2/README.md

 5. As a Returning Visitor, I want to be able to contact the club easily for questions I have.
 6. As a Returning Visitor, I want to find social links so I can follow the club for any special events.

+### Design
+Most of the design was inspired by the carefully picked hero-images that are displayed throughout the website.
+The design is kept simple, consistent, clean, structured and spacious while keeping to website conventions so that the user can quickly find things.
+The website is subtle and at the same time eye-catching.

+#### Color Scheme
+The most common colors used throughout the site is white, black, gray and purple.
+The colors of the hero-image on Start is black, white and gray, which suits well for the aikido theme since you practise with a black hakama and a white training suit.
+The purple was inspired by the nicley colored hero-image on the Schedule page, and the color of the cards there matches the image.
+Purple is also added to the Start page for keeping a "red" line(in this case a purple line) throught the website, to keep consistency with the colors.
+The contact form in the Contact page, matches that the pink flowers and the red details on the house displayed in the page's hero-image.

+#### Typography
+Lato and Oswald fonts are used as fonts for the website because they go well together, are easy to read and for their simplistic yet powerful look.
+Oswald is used becasue they make a nice heading and Lato as paragragh text.

+#### Images
+Much importance is given to the images for making the website look beautiful and give a positive feeling to the user.
+The user then feels good and want to stay longer to explore the website further.
+The hero-image on start is artistic, stunning, intriguing and at the same time it shows what the website is about.
+The hero-image on the Schedule is also a favorite with its subtle yet beautiful coloring.

+#### Text
+For making the reading easy, the text is nicely divided into parts and sections, while keeping consistency.
+There is never *not too much text to overload the reader* and only the most essential and important text is displayed.
+The text also has icons to enhance the UX experience and the aesthetics.
+Around the text there is sometimes colored boarders matching the colored icons.
+In the About section, the text is nicely divided into 4 parts with an image in the middle matching the colors on the first hero-images's page, the image itself is containing a styled Japanese text with the meaning Aikido, which makes the reading more enjoyable.

 ### Wireframes
 - **Start** - <a href="https://drive.google.com/drive/folders/1iyuxvL_ZAFEqDO9VkWJo4YaO8ZITGsHC?usp=sharing" target="_blank">View</a>
 - **Schedule** - <a href="https://drive.google.com/file/d/1In6ECTOaxtXbwxnb8J0hoQp4NcyYO7VW/view?usp=sharing" target="_blank">View</a>